OlivierLD/oliv-ai/JupyterNotebooks/README.md

 And from a browser anywhere on the network of the Raspberry Pi, `raspberry-pi` being the name or address of the Raspberry Pi where the notebook server is running, reach `http://raspberry-pi:8888/tree` to start playing!

 > Note: You can run the above wherever you have installed `jupyter`, on a Raspberry PI, on a Linux laptop, on a Windows box, etc.
 > If you are in a graphical environment, `Jupyter` might even be smart enough to display its home page in your default browser.

-Come back here soon.
+>
+> You can also run Jupyter in Docker, and access it from outside the docker image, as long as the right HTTP port is exposed.

 ## For Scala
 - For Scala, see [this](https://index.scala-lang.org/jupyter-scala/jupyter-scala/spark-stubs-2/0.4.2?target=_2.11), [this](https://index.scala-lang.org/jupyter-scala/jupyter-scala/protocol/0.1.8?target=_2.12), and [this](https://almond.sh/).
     - The ones above mention `coursier`.
 Go ahead, it will not leave anything on your system after you're done.